 John and his family have more than 90 years of combined service to Stanford.
 A native Louisiana Cajun, today he lives on Stanford's campus in Silicon Valley with his wife and daughter.

-Industry Research Initiatives Manager, Institute for Human-Centered Artificial Intelligence (HAI)
+Senior Manager of Research Communities, Institute for Human-Centered Artificial Intelligence (HAI)

 BioAhmad A. Rushdi joined Stanford as a Research Initiatives Manager at the Stanford Institute for Human-Centered AI (HAI) in 2021.
 He works with the diverse machine learning, deep learning, and artificial intelligence communities across Stanford and the corporate world, in order to envision, build, and maintain new bridges around cutting-edge research that would create useful and trusted systems for a variety of AI applications.